azharris1964/azharris1964/index.md

 <img width="724" alt="Third Shape Evolution 2nd Generation" src="https://github.com/azharris1964/azharris1964/assets/20175659/84fdd52c-f3a7-4a69-824f-0aed3243ece9">

 - ## CSMA 214 Applied Mathematics - Michael Peguero - Spring 2022
-#### Taking this course exposed me algorithmic thinking and mathematical logic in the context of computation.
+#### Taking this course exposed me to algorithmic thinking and mathematical logic in the context of computation.
 We explored the applications of flocking/swarming simulations, factorials and nChooseK, Game of Life, and the Mandelbrot algorithm.
-The core concept of this class is deriving an issue and solving it algorithmically.
+The core concept of this class is to derive an issue and solve it algorithmically.
 For my final assignment I created a Shopping Simulation in Unity that combined various algorithms and methods to create an abstracted shopping mall experience.

   - Flocking Simulation